Aethorix v1.0: An Integrated Scientific AI Agent for Scalable Inorganic Materials Innovation and Industrial Implementation: Structure Generation

-We use a diffusion-based generative model (adapted from MatterGen\cite{zeni2025generative}) for zero-shot discovery of novel and thermodynamically stable inorganic materials.
-Periodic crystal materials are represented by $M=(A, X, L)$, where $A=(a^1,a^2,...,a^n)^T \in \mathbb{A}^n$ represents the atom species inside the unit cell, $X=(x^1,x^2,...,x^n) \in [0,1)^{3 \times n}$ denotes the fractional coordinates of atoms in the unit cell, and $L=(l^1,l^2,l^3) \in \mathbb{R}^{3 \times 3}$ is the lattice with three vector components.
+All atomistic structural modeling is managed by the Atomic Simulation Environment (ASE) \cite{larsen2017atomic}.
+The source of initial structures is contingent upon the design objective: for targeted exploration of known crystal systems, initial configurations are sourced from the Materials Project\cite{jain2013commentary} database with rational compositional and configurational modifications, whereas for $de$ $novo$ design, the goal is accomplished using a symmetry-aware, diffusion-based generative model.
+The implementation is adapted from MatterGen\cite{zeni2025generative}, which is architected for zero-shot generation of novel and thermodynamically stable inorganic materials.
+In this scheme, periodic crystal materials are represented by $M=(A, X, L)$, where $A=(a^1,a^2,...,a^n)^T \in \mathbb{A}^n$ represents the atom species inside the unit cell, $X=(x^1,x^2,...,x^n) \in [0,1)^{3 \times n}$ denotes the fractional coordinates of atoms in the unit cell, and $L=(l^1,l^2,l^3) \in \mathbb{R}^{3 \times 3}$ is the lattice with three vector components.
 During the forward diffusion (noising) process, $A$, $X$, and $L$ are independently corrupted toward a physically meaningful prior distribution as follows:

 where $q$ denotes distributions and $t$ is the diffusion timestep.
-The model generates crystal materials by iteratively denoise a random initial structure through learned reverse diffusion.
+The model generates crystal structures by iteratively denoise a random initial structure through learned reverse diffusion.
 Atom types are corrected through discrete categorical transitions that minimizes the Kullback-Leibler divergence and cross-entropy loss, fractional coordinates are updated using periodic score predictions to approximate the log-probability density, and the lattice matrix is adjusted via equivariant operations that preserve volume and symmetry.
 The total training loss is the weighted sum of the score matching loss across all parameters, expressed as:

-Property-guided generation necessitates fine-tuning the unconditional score network by augmenting its node representations with property-specific features through trainable adapter modules.\cite{dunn2020benchmarking} The property-augmented node hidden representation is given by:
+To enhance the efficiency of the downstream high-throughput screening process, a property-guided generation capability is integrated.
+This is achieved by fine-tuning the unconditional score network by augmenting its node representations with property-specific features through trainable adapter modules.\cite{dunn2020benchmarking} The property-augmented node hidden representation is given by: